-Martin Werthmann is one of the most prominent artists of his generation to devote themselves to the genre of woodblock printing.
-On the surface, Werthmann’s works are an aesthetically engaging series of patterns and textures.
-Yet, with more investigation, the images under the surface reveal a tension and subtle melancholy.
-The motifs and patterns in his prints are created from found images of tragic events such as car accidents and car bomb explosions juxtaposed with mundane elements like picturesque landscapes and water surfaces.
-Aside from the pure aesthetic interest, he is drawn to photos of catastrophic events because they represent moments that break daily routines and disrupt society.
+Martin Werthmann (*1982) is one of the most prominent artists of his generation worldwide to devote themselves to the genre of woodblock printing.
 His monumental colour woodblock prints on vast lengths of paper are captivating in their radically new use of forms as well as an aesthetic that puts the vague and the diffuse centre stage.
+Intuitively linked to this is the key question of space, which plays a significant role in the artist’s oeuvre.

 Exhibitions at HELDENREIZER